AaltoSciComp/scicomp-docs/training/scip/getting-started-with-scientific-computing.rst

 Feb 2022 / Getting started with scientific computing
 ====================================================

-.. important:: Updating for 2022

-   * This page is currently being updated for 2022, but you can see the basic model below from last year which will be reused with changes.
-To register for the February 2022 sessions please visit https://link.webropol.com/s/introHPCJan2022

 .. admonition:: Quick links

+   * To register for the February 2022 sessions please visit https://link.webropol.com/s/introHPCJan2022
-   * Day 2-3 course page: :doc:`winter-kickstart`
+   * Continuation course for days 2-3: :doc:`winter-kickstart`

 This course is a general introduction to computational researchers.
 The point is to serve as a guide to your career: a map to the types of